 Note: By default, TA’s will see “My Section” when they are assigned to a section of the course.

 When you have navigated to the assignment to be graded, the Assignment Entry will look like this:

-In the Grade field, put in a percent value (note: you cannot enter decimals).
+In the Grade field, input a percent value.
 For example, if your assignment is worth 20 points, but the student receives 16 points.
-In the Grade field, input “80” to indicate the student got 80% and then click on the button.
+Input 80 to indicate the student received a grade of 80%, then click

-Note: The grades will be recorded in LabArchives‘ gradebook and in Moodle‘s gradebook.
+The grades will be recorded in LabArchives’s and Moodle‘s gradebook.